davidjbuchanan/MS4-LiveStrong/README.md

 A modern Bootstrap [Startbootrap](https://startbootstrap.com/themes/landing-page/) landing page design was chosen for this site that had a contemporary navbar and masthead that persisted on all web pages.
 The masthead contained a jumbotron with product/service searchbar for the user's convenience.

 Inspired by the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1), [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/) websites the use of full viewport width imagery was employed for visual impact.
 For the landing, products and purchasing pages the rendered pages were split into three vertical sections : 1) A uniform navbar and masthead with search facility; 2) the body / page specific content; and 3) a uniform footer.

+The [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) repository was the key starting point for the design, as much of the code was taken from this repo and then edited to fit: you will see that clean edges and highly contrasting colour choices have been used to make the rendered pages look sharp and engaging.
+Outlining of boxes with red borders when elements are highlighted has been the key divergence from the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) repo in order to enhance the UX.

 #### Framework